Everson Museum of Art

+Art museum in Syracuse, New York, U.S.

 The Everson Museum of Art (/ˈiːvərsən/ EE-vər-sən) in Downtown Syracuse, New York, is a major Central New York museum focusing on American art.

 History

 The museum was founded in 1897 by art historian George Fisk Comfort (who also helped found the Metropolitan Museum of Art); at that time, it was called the Syracuse Museum of Fine Arts.
 On the evening of 22 January 1897, the inaugural meeting was held in the May Memorial Church in Syracuse.
 In 1911, it announced that it would seek to collect only American art.

-Over time, the museum occupied several different buildings, including the Onondaga Savings Bank and the Syracuse Public Library, but it outgrew each facility.
+Over time, the museum occupied several buildings, including the Onondaga Savings Bank and the Syracuse Public Library, but it outgrew each.

-In 1932, the Syracuse Museum of Fine Arts initiated their Ceramic National exhibitions, which became the most prestigious juried exhibition in the field of ceramics in the forty years that followed.
+In 1932, the Syracuse Museum of Fine Arts initiated its Ceramic National exhibitions, which became the most prestigious juried exhibition in the field of ceramics in the forty years that followed.

-In 1941, Helen Everson made a gift of $1 million to the city of Syracuse for the purpose of erecting an art museum.
+In 1941, Helen Everson made a $1 million gift to the city of Syracuse to fund the construction of an art museum.
 A groundbreaking took place in 1965, and in 1968 the new Everson Museum of Art opened.
 The new building was designed by architect I. M. Pei and is regarded as a work of art in its own right.

 The Everson Museum collaborates with Light Work and the Urban Video Project (UVP) to exhibit video art on the facade of the building, including important works by Bill Viola, Jenny Holzer, William Wegman, among others.
 In the summer, they host a film series which is very popular for residents of Syracuse.